antony-ulyanov/MHCustomTabBarController/readme.md

 ![](https://raw.github.com/mhaddl/MHCustomTabBarController/screenshots/screenshots/Screenshot%20on%202013-05-09%20at%2018.17.54.png)

-Place your desired ViewControllers into the storyboard and connect them with a UIButton in the CustomTabBarController.
+Place your desired ViewControllers into the storyboard.
+Inherite it from MHChildViewController and connect them with a UIButton in the CustomTabBarController.
 Give the created segues identifiers matching this scheme:
 * initial, first ViewController = "viewController1"
 * second ViewController = "viewController2"
 + ...

 Set the style of the segues to "custom" and the class to "MHTabBarSegue".

+### Changes.

+There was added property "parent" to MHChildViewController to get MHCustomTabBarController.
+Now you can inherite your own view controller from MHCustomTabBarController, add some properties and able to get it in child view controllers.
+This needed to push data to child view controllers.

 ## License